The Eglinton East LRT is Scarborough’s transit corridor connecting people and places on Eglinton Ave, Kingston Road and Morningside.

 The project team is reporting interim recommendations to City Council in May, 2018.
 These recommendations focus on the LRT alignment to Malvern, through the University of Toronto Scarborough, and through the intersection of Kingston Road, Lawrence Avenue East and Morningside Avenue.
 The recommendations are based on technical work and feedback received from stakeholders and the public in late 2017.
 Once the project team receives direction from City Council, work will proceed to an amendment of the Environmental Project Report and business case analysis.

 Eglinton East LRT Work Program Schedule

-The work being completed now will be reported to City Council in 2018 and early 2019.
+Final project recommendations will be reported to City Council in early 2019.

 Eglinton East LRT Context Map

 Highlights of project details:

 connections to other existing rapid transit lines (Guildwood GO station, Eglinton GO station, Bloor-Danforth Line 2, and Kennedy GO Station)

 of new rapid transit in a semi-exclusive right of way

 residents live within walking distance of the route today